saucow/claude-plugins/plugins/docker-mcp-toolkit/commands/gateway-discover.md

 If NOT available:
 ```
-⚠️ This command works best with dynamic-tools enabled.
+⚠️ This command requires dynamic-tools enabled.

 Enable it: docker mcp feature enable dynamic-tools
 Then restart Claude Code.

-Continue with bash fallback? [y/n]
 ```

 ---